standardsemiconductor/VELDT-getting-started/README.md

 With a deserializer we are able to:
   1. construct it with `mkDeserializer`
   2. check if it is full
-  3. `deserialize` data, shifting it onto either the front or back of the vector depending on the direction and incrementing the counter.
+  3. `deserialize` data, shifting it into the vector and incrementing the counter.
   4. `get` the `Vec` of elements of the deserializer
   5. `clear` the full flag and reset the counter